nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 A few weeks ago I was playing around with GitHub actions and the recently introduced GitHub Account README functionality and wanted a way to make this "static" file a bit more dynamic

 Enter GitHub Actions.
-GitHub actions are a way for you to define and run programatic tasks.
+GitHub actions are a way for you to define and run programmatic tasks.
 If you can put it in code, then you can run it as an action

 Usually, you'll be using actions that have been defined by GitHub or another developer for common tasks, such as running your application CI or deployment processes.
 However, since actions are **extremely** generic, we're going to do something a little different - update our Twitter bio?

-In this post we're going create a GitHub action that uses the Twitter API to update our bio, as well as make the action we created run automatically on GitHub
+In this post, we're going create a GitHub action that uses the Twitter API to update our bio, as well as make the action we created run automatically on GitHub

 1. Create a GitHub Repository for us to work in
 2. Set up Twitter Developer Credentials